-Director and writer James Gunn may not top his work on the Dawn Of TheDead remake, but in many ways he makes a film that's altogether more
+Director and writer James Gunn may not top his work on the Dawn Of TheDead remake, which benefited from his superb script, but in many ways he makes a film that's altogether more

 pleasing for genre fans; packed, as it is, full of references to genre